magomimmo/modern-cljs/doc/tutorial-18.md

 the browser.

-If you did not quit the previous bREPL session, do it now, relaunch it and call the `browser-repl` function we define above in the `:injections` option of [Leiningen][5]
+If you did not quit the previous bREPL session, do it now, relaunch it and call the `browser-repl` function we defined above in the `:injections` option of [Leiningen][5]

 ```bash